Osaidii/USB-HUB/README.md

 This is alright for Keyboard, Mouse, Printer, USB Drives, Game Controllers, etc.
 This is not meant for use with High-Speed Devices, or Devices that require a lot of power like RGB-Heavy Devices or High-Power WIFI Adapters.
 Please confirm that everything checks out and I am not liable for any problems with this project.
 I have made this to the best of my ability and there may be mistakes.
 Please make an issue in the tabs above for any problems you find.
+This guide will only show you how to order online and not solder or print yourself since even I do not know how to do these.

 ## Files